 All healthcare Providers, including Hospitals, are independent contractors to GuideStone.
 No healthcare Provider works for GuideStone either as an employee or agent.
 No GuideStone employee works for any healthcare Provider, either as an employee or agent.
-That means that each healthcare Provider You go to is responsible to You for the Services and supplies it provides to You.
-GuideStone is not responsible for providing You with any Services and supplies.
-Nor is it responsible for any Services and supplies You receive from any healthcare Provider.
+That means that each healthcare Provider You go to is responsible to You for the Services it provides to You.
+GuideStone is not responsible for providing You with any Services.
+Nor is it responsible for any Services You receive from any healthcare Provider.

-3. Level of Benefits
+3. Schedule of Benefits